poletaevvlad/CubeLang/docs/stdlib.md

 func index_of(collection: list of T, value: T): int
 ```

-Returns index of an element in a list if it is present, or -1 otherwise.
+Returns the index of the element in a list if it is present, or -1 otherwise.

 <hr>